-Reclassification: Certain items within the consolidated statement of activities for the year ended June 30, 2018 have been reclassified to conform to the financial statement presentation for the year ended June 30, 2019.
+Reclassification: Certain items within the consolidated statement of activities for the year ended June 30, 2019 have been reclassified to conform to the financial statement presentation for the year ended June 30, 2020.
 The reclassifications had no effect on the previously reported change in net assets or net assets.

 Recent accounting pronouncements: In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), requiring an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The updated standard will replace most existing revenue recognition guidance in generally accepted accounting principles in the United States of America when it becomes effective and permits the use of either a full retrospective or retrospective with cumulative effect transition method.
-This ASU will be effective for CI for the fiscal year ending June 30, 2020.
+This ASU will be effective for CI for the fiscal year ending June 30, 2021.
 Management is currently evaluating the effect that the standard will have on its consolidated financial statements.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases.
 Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the consolidated balance sheets for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
-The new standard will be effective for CI for the fiscal year ending June 30, 2022.
+The new standard will be effective for CI for the fiscal year ending June 30, 2023.
 A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the consolidated financial statements, with certain practical expedients available.
 CI is currently evaluating the impact of the pending adoption of the new standard on its consolidated financial statements.

 In June 2018, the FASB issued ASU No. 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
-The purpose of the ASU is to clarify and improve the scope and the accounting guidance for contributions received and contributions made.
-The amendments in the ASU should assist entities in: 1) evaluating whether transactions should be accounted for as contributions (nonreciprocal transactions) within the scope of Topic 958, Not-for-Profit Entities, or as exchange (reciprocal) transactions subject to other guidance and 2) determining whether a contribution is conditional.
-The amendments in the ASU should be applied on a modified prospective basis, although retrospective application is permitted.
-Where CI is the resource recipient, the ASU will be effective for the fiscal year ending June 30, 2020.
 Where CI is a resource provider, the ASU will be effective for the fiscal year ending June 30, 2021.
 Early adoption is permitted.
 CI is currently evaluating the impact of the pending adoption of this new standard on its consolidated financial statements.